Bwindi Impenetrable National Park

 Bwindi Impenetrable National Park is found in southwestern Uganda.
-Bwindi is part of the Bwindi Impenetrable Forest, and is situated along the Democratic Republic of Congo border next to the Virunga National Park and the western Great Rift Valley periphery.
+Bwindi, a habitat to mountain gorillas is part of the Bwindi Impenetrable Forest situated along the Democratic Republic of Congo border next to the Virunga National Park and the western Great Rift Valley periphery.
 It comprises of 331 square kilometres of jungle forests which has both montane and lowland forest accessible only on foot.
-The Bwindi Impenetrable National Park is a UNESCO-designated World Heritage Site with one of the richest ecosystems in Africa and a variety of animal and bird species.
+Bwindi Impenetrable National Park is a UNESCO-designated World Heritage Site with one of the richest ecosystems in Africa plus varieties of animal and bird species.

 The park is a habitat for some 120 species of mammals, 346 species of birds, 202 species of butterflies, 163 species of trees, 100 species of ferns, 27 species of frogs, chameleons, geckos and numerous endangered species.
 In particular the area shares in the high levels of endemism of the Albertine Rift.
 The park is a place of safety for gorillas, colobus monkeys, chimpanzees and many birds like hornbills and turacos.
-The park is most notable for gorillas harbouring half of the world’s population of the critically endangered Mountain animals.
-There are four habituated Mountain Gorilla groups open to tourism: Mubare, Habinyanja, Rushegura near Buhoma and the Nkuringo group at Nkuringo.
+There are 19 habituated Mountain Gorilla groups open to tourism.
+The gorilla families are spread across the four trekking regions of Bwindi.
+To trek gorillas in Uganda, there are set rules and regulations visitors must follow to ensure safety for both humans and animals.
+These inlcude Buhoma, Rushaga, Nkuringo and Ruhija gorilla sector.
 The biologically diverse park derives its names from the local language ‘Bwindi’ (dark place) which defines the impenetrable nature of its thick forests.

 How to get there?